-Being able to prepare food and cook is a basic part of caring for yourself.
+Being able to prepare food and cook is a fundamental part of caring for yourself.

-But, having the right kitchen tools, though, can make cooking easier and help you keep your independence.
-Lightweight cookware for elderly and seniors is one of the most important parts.
+The right kitchen tools make cooking easier and help you keep your independence.
+Lightweight cookware for the elderly and seniors is the first place you should start.

 So, how do you know which cookware sets are best for seniors and the elderly?